swift-glide/glide/README.md

 # Glide
 ![Swift 5.1](https://img.shields.io/badge/Swift-5.1-orange.svg) [![GitHub release](https://img.shields.io/github/release/kaishin/glide.svg)](https://github.com/kaishin/glide/releases/latest) ![CI](https://github.com/kaishin/glide/workflows/Test/badge.svg)

 A Swift micro-framework for server-side development.
+Inspired by Express, Sinatra, Flask, etc.

 ⚠️ This is a work in progress and *should not* be used in production.